 PhD progress is monitored annually by your supervisory team (see the Code of Practice for Supervisors and Research Students for details).
 This is an opportunity for you and your supervisors to look back on the past year of work, address any concerns that might arise and plan for the next year of your studies.
 While you will be having these discussions during your supervision meetings throughout your studies, this report is a summary of your progress each year and is the official report added to your student record.

-In preparation for this, complete the relevant self assessment form through the link below.
+In preparation for this, you will be asked to complete a self assessment form sent to you through the student system.
 Your supervisors may ask you to prepare particular pieces of academic work in preparation for your meeting and these can be attached to your form.

-It is recommended that a meeting between you and your supervisory teams is scheduled to go over your report each year however the only time that a meeting is compulsory is for the first year review.For the first year review you will meet with your supervisory team plus an additional member of academic staff not connected with your project.
+It is recommended that a meeting between you and your supervisory teams is scheduled to go over your report every year.
+An additional member of academic staff not connected with your project will also be part of these meetings to provide a fresh perspective.

 To do list:

-- Talk to your supervisors to set up a meeting.
+- Talk to your supervisors to set up a meeting date.

-- Complete the self assessment form through the link below.
+- Complete the self assessment form sent to you through MyEd.
 (You can save the form and come back to it if you need to.)

 - Hit submit button!